foogunlana/interview/kndev2020.md

 |  GET   |      /reports?       |             -             |

 GET /reports lets you filter reports by type, company or year.
-There is a **One to many** relationship between the companies and reports, respectively.
+There is a **One To Many** relationship between the companies and reports, respectively.

 You get to decide what the response body to each call should be, and what kind of request validation is necessary.
 Also note that the JSON files provided are only examples.
 You can modify the structure as you see fit, but don't stray too far out.